Effective February 1, 2016 (Last updated November 2020)

 First-time proposals for premium tuition require all of the steps below.
 For programs with existing premium tuition proposing to increase tuition, begin with step 3.

-- Program faculty submit a proposal abstract to the Provost’s Office (for review by the PTC) that is endorsed by the appropriate department head and dean for departmental programs or by the appropriate dean(s) for non-departmental programs.
+- Program faculty along with the Assistant Dean for Finance of the college prepare and submit a proposal abstract to the Provost’s Office that is endorsed by the appropriate department head and dean for departmental programs or by the appropriate dean(s) for non-departmental programs.
 Proposal abstracts should answer the following questions:

 - What is the need that is driving the request for premium tuition?